yaya2devops/bachelor-guide/docs/pfa/print.md

 There will come a time when your report comes to an end.
 You may also decide that it is now the time for just that.

-At that exact point, **you'll have to print it**.
+At that exact point, <br>
+**You'll have to print it**.

 There is a good place around you just for that.
-Take your content once converted it to PDF.
+Take your content converted it to PDF.

-Don't say you don't know how.
+Don't say you don't know how.<br>
 I showed you [exactly how](../learntex.md).